xin-hedera/hedera-mirror-node/docs/database/bootstrap.md

    gcloud auth login
    ```

 5. A Google Cloud Platform (GCP) account with a valid billing account attached (required for downloading data from a Requester Pays bucket).
-For detailed instructions on obtaining the necessary GCP information, refer to [Hedera's documentation](https://docs.hedera.com/hedera/core-concepts/mirror-nodes/run-your-own-beta-mirror-node/run-your-own-mirror-node-gcs#id-1.-obtain-google-cloud-platform-requester-pay-information).
+For detailed instructions on obtaining the necessary GCP information, refer to the [documentation](https://docs.hedera.com/hedera/core-concepts/mirror-nodes/run-your-own-beta-mirror-node/run-your-own-mirror-node-gcs#id-1.-obtain-google-cloud-platform-requester-pay-information).

    ### 1. Optional High-Performance Decompressors